Telling your story

 A few tips and guidelines

 - Before you begin, ask yourself how you are, and whether you’re up to writing about your experience.
+These guidelines are for people who are well enough to tell their stories.
 Your mental health and wellbeing should always come first, so please do seek help via our support pages if you need to

 - When discussing suicide, please do not discuss method or any details.
 Read more on why this is important here